consensusnetworks/consensus-port/README.md

 ?
 Commit (Release 0.0.2)? y
 ```

+This sequence results in the following changes:
+- [CHANGELOG.md](CHANGELOG.md) is updated with all commits since the previous version
+- [package.json](package.json), and [package-lock.json](package-lock.json) are updated with the new version
-As a result, updates to `CHANGELOG.md`, `package.json`, and `package-lock.json` are committed to the repository and a new GitHub release is create.
+- File changes are committed to the repository
+- A new GitHub release is created with the new version as the tag

 ## Deployment